tkent198/SW_riemann_problem/README.md

 ### Solving the SW Riemann problem: in a nutshell
 A general strategy for solving the Riemann problem is as follows (after LeVeque, 2002, and detailed in Kent, 2013):
- * determine whether the 1-wave and 2-wave are shock or rarefaction waves;
+ * determine whether the left-wave and right-wave are shock or rarefaction waves;
- * determine the intermediate star state u between the two waves;
+ * determine the intermediate star state (h*,u*) between the two waves;
  * determine the location of shocks via shock speed and the head and tail of the rarefaction waves via the characteristic speeds;
  * determine the structure of the solution through any rarefaction wave.

 First consider an isolated wave separating two constant states and how these two states are connected.
 For shock waves, this connection is simply a step discontinuity, the location of which must be determined.
 For rarefaction waves, this connection is more complicated: the location of start and end of wave must be determined along with the curve connecting them.

 ### Output